munificent/journal/_posts/2011-06-06-magpie-wants-you.md

 ---
 title: "Magpie Wants You!"
-categories: code, language, magpie, oscon
+#categories: code, language, magpie, oscon
-date: 2011/06/06
 ---
 I've been very fortunate to get lots of feedback and encouragement so far while I've worked on my [little language Magpie](http://magpie.stuffwithstuff.com), but I haven't actually